South Shore, Chicago: Culture and religion

 The Nation of Islam National Center and Mosque Maryam are at 7351 South Stony Island Avenue.
 The National Black United Front has its headquarters in the community.

 The Roman Catholic Archdiocese of Chicago operates Catholic churches.
 On July 1, 2020, Our Lady of Peace, St. Bride, and St. Philip Neri in South Shore and Our Lady Gate of Heaven Church in Jeffery Manor will merge.

 Transportation

 The South Shore community area has five stations along the South Chicago Branch of the Metra Electric District.
-In South Shore, the South Chicago Branch runs eastward along East 71st Street making stops at Stony Island, Bryn Mawr, South Shore stations before going southeast along South Exchange Avenue making stops at Windsor Park, and Cheltenham stations.
+In South Shore, the South Chicago Branch runs the median of along East 71st Street, making stops at Stony Island, Bryn Mawr, and South Shore stations before turning southeast along South Exchange Avenue to make stops at Windsor Park and Cheltenham stations.
 In addition, the 75th Street station is on the Greater Grand Crossing side of the border between that area and South Shore.

 Education

 Chicago Public Schools operates district public schools.

-In addition Urban Prep Academies operates the South Shore Campus.
+Urban Prep Academies has a South Shore Campus.

 Muhammad University of Islam, a Nation of Islam-affiliated primary and secondary school, is adjacent to the Mosque Maryam.